li-s/Topic-Modeling/README.md

 I chose to utilise Latent Dirichlet Allocation(LDA) as a form of topic modeling in this repository, which views documents as a mixture of various topics, similiar to probablilistic latent semantic analysis(pLSA).

 In this repository, I performed LDA on the first 10,000 texts in the english wikipedia.
 Using gensim, I found the top 20 topics of the texts found below.
+Furthurmore, I perform _____ on the shortest 3 texts within the Wikipedia(short_texts.txt), of which the result can be found below.

 Through this process, I have written some other codes, such as comparing two matrixes using cosine similarity, or making and then compressing a .xml file.